-In the event that you have discovered a technical vulnerability in an IT system, application or hardware of the federal government, you should report the identified vulnerability to the NCSC using the form below.
+If the vulnerability impacts an IT system, application or hardware of the Federal Administration, you should report the vulnerability to the NCSC using the form below.
 Please follow our common vulnerability disclosure policy to ensure compliant reporting.

 CVE publication